Personal Directive

 Here are some tools to help you think about your values and wishes:

 2. You can complete a personal directive on your own or with a lawyer.
-To obtain a personal directive form and instructions, visit Alberta's Office of the Public Guardian and Trustee.
+To obtain a personal directive form and instructions, visit the Alberta government's Office of the Public Guardian and Trustee website.

-3. You may wish to discuss your personal directive with your health care provider and lawyer as there may be additional considerations to be aware of, depending on your situation (e.g., health status, and legal matters).
+3. You may wish to discuss your personal directive with your health care provider and lawyer as there may be additional considerations to be aware of (e.g., health status, and legal matters).

 4. Your personal directive may change as you grow older.
-Milestone events such as getting married or having children may require a review and update of your personal directive, along with other important documents (e.g., will, enduring power of attorney, goals of care designation, supported decision-making authorization).
+Milestone events such as getting married or having children may require a review and update of your personal directive, along with other important documents (e.g., will, enduring power of attorney, Goals of Care Designation order, supported decision-making authorization).

 Personal directive FAQs

 Although there are exceptions, most adults can witness your personal directive, as long as they are at least 18 and have mental capacity.
-Examples include a neighbour, a friend or a work colleague.
+Examples include a neighbour, a friend, a work colleague or an adult family member who is not your spouse/partner.

 In Alberta, it is recommended that everyone over the age of 18 have the following three documents: a will, enduring power of attorney and a personal directive.
-They all do different things.
+They all serve different purposes.

 If you are 18 years old or over, you are well advised to get a personal directive.
 Something could happen suddenly to you, like a serious injury from a car accident.

-You can hire a lawyer to get your personal directive done, or you can write it yourself for free.
-In Alberta, as long as your personal directive is in writing, signed, dated and witnessed it is valid.
+You can but you don’t have to.
+You can always write one yourself for free.
+In Alberta, as long as your personal directive is in writing, signed, dated and witnessed, it is valid.

-If you’ve already prepared your will, check your documents as you may already have a personal directive.
+If you’ve already prepared your will with a lawyer, check your documents as you may already have a personal directive.

-If you write your health care wishes down they must be followed (if they apply to the situation).
+If you write down your health care wishes, they must be followed (if they apply to the situation).
 This provides peace of mind for you and prevents any disagreements amongst your family or loved ones.

-It’s also important to write wishes and values to guide the agent.
-Reading your words will help them feel more confident in the decisions they are making on your behalf.
+It’s also important to write your preferences to guide the agent.
+Reading your words will help them feel more confident about the decisions they are making on your behalf.

-It is very difficult to make decisions for someone else, so any written wishes you can write down will be a huge help to them.
-And don’t forget, having conversations with your agent and the people close to you goes hand in hand with writing it down in a personal directive.
+It is very difficult to make decisions for someone else, so any written instructions you can write down will be a huge help to them.

-There is no specific form you have to use.
-As long as a personal directive is in writing, signed, dated, and witnessed it is valid.
+You’re not required to use a specific form.
+If your personal directive is in writing, signed, dated and witnessed it is valid.

 Alberta’s Office of the Public Guardian & Trustee website has a nice, easy to use personal directive template with instructions that you can fill in.

-No, a personal directive only comes into effect if something happens and you become unable to make your own decisions.
-Your personal directive would then be "activated" by specific paperwork completed in part by a doctor.
+No. A personal directive only comes into effect if you become unable to make your own decisions.
+Your personal directive is then "activated" by specific paperwork completed in part by a doctor.

-If you were to write your personal directive today, you would still be in control of all your medical/personal decisions.
+If you write your personal directive today, you will still be in control of all your medical/personal decisions.

 Yes.
-As long as your personal directive is not in effect yet, you can change your agent as many times as you like.
+As long as your personal directive is not activated, you can change your agent as many times as you like.
 You will first have to revoke your current personal directive and write a new one naming the person who will be your new agent.

-However, this may not be the person you want.
-This person will also not be able to make all health care decisions (e.g., end of life decisions) and will have to apply through the court to become your guardian in order to do so.
+This may not be the person you want.
+This person will also not be able to make all health care decisions (e.g., end of life decisions) and will have to apply through the court to become your guardian to do so.
 This process takes time and money.

-The only way to guarantee that the person you want to make your health and personal decisions will be given the legal authority to do so is by naming them in your personal directive.
+The only way to guarantee that the person you want to make your health and personal decisions will have the legal authority to do so is by naming them in your personal directive.

 stylized illustration of people